Skip to content

 A federated instrument-to-edge-to-center hardware/software ecosystem needs to provide (a) uniform interfaces that leverage community and custom software; (b) pluggability that permits adaptable solutions, reuse of existing solutions, and digital twins for testing and evaluation; and (c) an open architecture to enable adoption by science facilities world-wide.
 The Interconnected Science Ecosystem (INTERSECT) architecture (Figure 1) enables science breakthroughs using intelligent networked systems, instruments, and facilities for the research laboratory of the future.
 It roughly follows the U.S. Department of Defense Architecture Framework (DoDAF) with its different architectural viewpoints, such as (i) operational scenarios, (ii) composition, interconnectivity and context, (iii) services and their capabilities, (iv) policies, standards and guidance, and (v) capability.
 The major difference is that the INTERSECT open architecture splits these views over three different components: (1) science use case design patterns, (2) a system of systems (SoS) architecture, and (3) a microservice architecture.

-Figure 2: Elements of the INTERSECT architecture in the context of the ecosystem for interconnected smart laboratories
+Figure 2: The components of the INTERSECT architecture in the context of the federated ecosystem for interconnected smart laboratories

 Autonomous experiments, self-driving laboratories, smart manufacturing, and AI-driven design, discovery and evaluation are described as science use case design patterns that identify and abstract the involved hardware/software components and their interactions in terms of control, work and data flow.
 The basic template for a science use case design pattern is defined in a loop control problem paradigm.
 There are two classes in the catalog of science use case design patterns: strategic patterns and architectural patterns.
 Strategic patterns define high-level solution methods using experiment control architecture features at a very coarse granularity.
 Architectural patterns define more specific solution methods using hardware and software architecture features at a finer granularity.
 While the architectural patterns do inherit the features of certain parent strategic patterns, they also address additional problems that are not exposed at the high abstraction level of the strategic patterns.
 A specific solution may require pattern compositions.